Fishing in Spain

 While not a popular as the saltwater fishing that can be found along the Mediterranean coastal areas of Spain, there are plenty of great freshwater spots inland that are ideal for casting a line.
 The warm weather makes it that bit more enjoyable – just remember to pack your sunscreen and drink plenty of water!

 Common freshwater fish found in the rivers and lakes of Spain include several types of bass, barbel, carp, mullet, perch, and sturgeon.
 The northern region of Cantabria has rivers populated by salmon, as does most rivers and reservoirs in Galicia to the northwest, while trout can also be found in many of the northernmost freshwater rivers and lakes.

 Some noteworthy fishing lakes in the southern regions include Marjal de Xeraco, which is south of Valencia, and Embalse de Pedrera, which is nearby to Torrevieja.

-Freshwater fishing will require a licence which is issued by regional governments rather than on a national level, and can be found at locations such as town halls and regional government offices.
+Freshwater fishing will require a license which is issued by regional governments rather than on a national level and can be found at locations such as town halls and regional government offices.

 Deep-Sea Fishing Spain and the Canary Islands